,

 Hensen Well and the Pinyon Mine

-This hike is an adventurous cross-country ramble exploring a few historic mining ruins of the seldomly-visited Pinyon Mesa country down the dirt Geology Tour Road in Joshua Tree.
+This hike is an adventurous cross-country ramble exploring a few historic mining ruins in the seldom-visited Pinyon Mesa country at the end of Geology Tour Road in Joshua Tree.
 Few people venture out here, which is a shame as it is a neat area.

 The mines below were at the heart of the long-forgotten Pinyon Mining District, a site of some mining excitement in the 1890s and 1900s.